Tequila Sunrise (Eagles song): Background

-Glenn Frey and Don Henley did not write songs together for their debut album, Eagles and, after they had finished recording the album in London, they decided that they should collaborate.
+Glenn Frey and Don Henley did not write songs together for their debut album, Eagles, but after they had finished recording the album in London, they decided that they should collaborate.
 In the first week of their partnership, they wrote "Tequila Sunrise" and "Desperado".
 According to Frey, the song was finished fairly quickly.
 He said he was lying on a couch playing the guitar, and came up with a guitar riff he described as "kinda Roy Orbison, kinda Mexican".
 He demonstrated it for Henley and said: "Maybe we should write something to this."

 The title refers to a cocktail named Tequila Sunrise that was then popular.
-In the liner notes of 2003's The Very Best Of, Henley had this to say about the song:
+In the liner notes of 2003's The Very Best Of, Henley had this to say about the song title:

 According to Billboard, the theme of the song is " one man's efforts at survival and having to take 'a shot of courage.'"
 Cash Box called it "a magnificent medium tempo tune certain to become a classic" that is "highlighted by some excellent vocal harmonies."
+Record World called it a "beautiful folk rock item with the pedal steel country feel."